 For as long as I can remember, I’ve wanted to lose control.
+And then I found BDSM.

 I’ve always been an extremely rule-oriented, anxious, and self-conscious person who is constantly in control of my behavior and my life.
 In college I looked on in envy as my friends went to parties, smoked, drank, did drugs, and had sex with abandon while I sat on the sidelines desperately wanting to join but afraid something terrible would happen if I did.
 I was simply unable to let loose.